 Sound installation and system design by: Sól Ey

 Performance score by: Domenic Jarlkaganova

-Written for and commissioned by: Last Minute Jingle for Invisible cities
+Written for and commissioned by: michela Amici trio for Invisible cities

 “When the strings become so numerous that you can no longer pass among them, the inhabitants leave: the houses are dismantled; only the strings and their supports remain.”

 Ersilia is an interactive performance installation inspired by one of Italo Calvino’s fictional cities described in the novel Invisble cities.
-Ersilia was made in collaboration with composer Domenic Jarlkaganova, which composed a sound scored for the musicians, and was performed by Michela Amici on harp, Antoine Josselin on percussion and Zacharias Fasshauer on double bass.
+Ersilia was made in collaboration with composer Domenic Jarlkaganova, who created a sound score for the musicians, and was performed by Michela Amici on harp, Antoine Josselin on percussion and Zacharias Fasshauer on double bass.